pklesk/mcts_numba_cuda/docs/_build/html/_sources/index.rst.txt

 Welcome to MCTS-NC's documentation!
 -----------------------------------

-The core machine functionalities of this project are embodied by the class `MCTSNC` present in :doc:`mctsnc`.
+The core functionalities of this project are embodied by the class `MCTSNC` present in :doc:`mctsnc`.
 Other modules play the role of auxiliary utilities or demonstrators.

 For additional information on the project (and for more examples) please see also the README.md file in project's repository: `<https://github.com/pklesk/mcts_numba_cuda>`_.